Dobatymo/sqlitefspath/readme.md

 # sqlitepath

-A `pathlib` implementation of a filesystem stored in a SQLite database.
+A `pathlib` compatible implementation of a filesystem stored in a SQLite database.
 Not to be confused with `sqlite-path` which is a SQLite extension.

 ## Install